fusernames/idapi/README.md

     next()
   })

-  // 6. add a validator for our model (validation is used with pre('save', ...) middleware from mongoose) idapi.validator('User', {
+  // 6. add a validator (optional) for our model (validation is used with pre('save', ...) middleware from mongoose) idapi.validator('User', {
     email: (Joi) =>
       Joi.string()